Step One: Before Test Construction Begins

 - Make sure alternatives are mutually exclusive of one another.

-- Do not adhere to a strict rule on number of alternatives.
-Sometimes three or four are enough because coming up with more results in silly or non-plausible distractors.
-However, number of alternatives is positively correlated with difficulty level of test.
-If you want to encourage students in a relatively low stakes testing situation, make it easier by providing fewer alternatives from which to choose.
-If you want to minimize the possibility of guessing in a high stakes situation, use five or even more alternatives if possible.
+- Do not adhere to a strict rule on the number of alternatives.
+Sometimes three or four are enough because coming up with more results in non-plausible distractors.
+However, the number of alternatives is positively correlated with the difficulty level of a test question.
+If you want to encourage students in a relatively low-stakes testing situation, make it easier by providing fewer alternatives from which to choose.
+If you want to minimize the possibility of guessing in a high-stakes situation, use five or even more alternatives.

 Step Four: Avoid these mistakes.

 - Don’t give the answer to a question in another question.